A Complete Guide for Dental Crown Procedure

 People indicated to have dental crowns are those with :

-1. Teeth with extensive caries, and large decay that can’t be filled only by dental filling.
+1. Teeth with extensive caries and large decay that can’t be filled only by a dental filling.

-9. teeth with excessive interdental spaces and need cosmetic enhancement (use case in veneers)
+7. teeth with excessive interdental spaces and need cosmetic enhancement (can’t be resolved with dental veneers only)

-10. teeth with excessive recession where soft tissue grafting is not appropriate.
+8. teeth with excessive gum recession where soft tissue grafting with cosmetic gum surgeries is not appropriate.

 Types of Dental Crowns